JeswinSunsi/JeswinSunsi/README.md

 ---
-✨ I'm a seventeen y/o fullstack developer and wannabe entrepreneur ardent on designing the next generation of immersive web experiences.
+✨ I'm an eighteen y/o fullstack developer and wannabe entrepreneur ardent on designing the next generation of immersive web experiences.

 ##### RIGHT NOW
 - Working as a part-time software developer at Bluelight Global LLC (Oman)